nemethi/kickstart-archetype/README.md

 With the `-DexecutableJar=<yes|no>` property you may configure whether your project's JAR should be executable.
 With the `-DfatJar=<yes|no>` property you may configure whether your project's JAR should include all necessary dependencies and be executable.

+The generated project's Java version is set to 11 by default.
+You can change this with the `-DjavaVersion=<version>` property.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.